szubajak/game/README.md

 Advanced Template for modern .Net & React projects.
-Solid fundamentals for new system or subsystem.
+Solid fundamentals for new system or sub-system.

+Single solution and mono repository.

 [Back-end]
 - .Net Core 3.1